-On June 7-9, information security professionals from all over the world gathered together at Infosecurity Europe 2016, one of The State of Security‘s top 11 conferences in information security.
+On June 7-9, information security professionals from all over the world gathered together at Infosecurity Europe 2016

 Anyone who’s attended Infosecurity Europe knows how difficult it is to choose which presentations they’d like to see.
 It’s simply impossible to attend all of them!
-With that being said, we covered several notable presentations and offered a quick recap of our thoughts for Day One, Day Two, and Day Three of the conference.
+With that being said, we covered several notable presentations and offered a quick recap of our thoughts for Day One

 We also created a slideshare that provides additional information about some of the discussions at this year’s event: